Trump’s potential indictment caps decades of legal scrutiny

 In Washington, Trump is under scrutiny from special counsel Jack Smith for his handling — allegations say mishandling — of classified documents after leaving office, as well as for his much-publicized efforts to stay in power, despite his 2020 election loss.
 Justice Department lawyers in the documents probe have said they have amassed evidence of potential crimes involving Trump’s retention of national defense information as well as potential efforts to obstruct their work.

 Some legal experts have questioned the wisdom of having the Manhattan case be the first brought against Trump, when more serious charges could be looming.
 Trump is expected to be charged with falsifying business records, a misdemeanor unless prosecutors can prove it was done to conceal another crime.
+And the case dates back years.

+“Clearly it’s not the cleanest criminal case that could be brought of all of them that are existing right now,” said Michael Weinstein, an attorney and former Justice Department prosecutor, who said Trump would likely use its potential weaknesses to his political advantage.

+“By this case coming first, it gives him a opening to go on offense and attack, which for him is the only way he knows,” Weinstein said.

+Still, he said the possible charges felt like a natural culmination of the “unbelievable array of investigations” the former president “has lived through and battled for the last 40 years.”

+“There’s a history and pattern of him saying and doing things without resulting in any consequences,” Weinstein said.
+“After 40 years, do the criminal chickens come home to roost?
+He’s been fighting a long time, and it could be in the next 12 months he’s facing two or three criminal cases that carry serious criminal liability for him.”

-The case involves payments made by Trump’s former lawyer, Michael Cohen, who served prison time after pleading guilty in 2018 to federal charges, to porn actor Stormy Daniels and model Karen McDougal.
+The New York case involves payments made by Trump’s former lawyer, Michael Cohen, who served prison time after pleading guilty in 2018 to federal charges, to porn actor Stormy Daniels and model Karen McDougal.
 Cohen was reimbursed by Trump, whose company logged the reimbursements as “legal expenses.”

 Politically, Trump allies believe the case actually will benefit the former president in the short term by energizing his base in a competitive Republican primary, and would provide another boost later on if it ultimately fails to yield a conviction.

-“The prosecutor in New York has done more to help Donald Trump get elected,” says Sen. Lindsey Graham, R-South Carolina, echoing other GOP officials, who have also argued the probe will likely help Trump in the short term.
+“The prosecutor in New York has done more to help Donald Trump get elected,” says Sen. Lindsey Graham, R-S.C., echoing other GOP officials, who have also argued the probe will likely help Trump in the short term, even if it could prove damaging in a general election.

 An indictment wouldn’t stop Trump from continuing his campaign.
 There is no prohibition against running while facing criminal charges — or even following conviction.
 Indeed, convicted felons have run for president before, including from behind bars.